-Campaigning heats up in Iowa as caucus voting approaches
+Democratic candidates pour into Iowa for last-minute push

 Fall short of her financial targets, the campaign wrote, and “we risk having to scale back our advertising plan during the most critical period of this election.”

-Associated Press writer Hannah Fingerhut in Washington contributed to this report
+Associated Press writers Hannah Fingerhut in Washington and Will Weissert in Cedar Rapids, Iowa, contributed to this report